 The aim of this training is to help the participants to assess the risk of suicide in students and colleagues and provide them with safe and reliable intervention.
 The training course will use the University of Malta “Supporting suicidal and/or severely distressed students” staff guidelines.
-The course is interactive and the training entail a variety of teaching styles and tools.
+The course is interactive and the training entails a variety of teaching styles and tools.
+This training is divided into two sessions and participants need to attend both workshops to successfully complete this course.
 Each participant will receive relevant material and a certificate of attendance.

-Target Audience: Members of staff identified by the Office for Human Resources Management & Development.
+Target Audience: UM members of staff.
 The maximum capacity for this course is of 15 participants.

-This training workshop is designed as a follow-up of the training offered by Richmond Foundation: Supporting suicidal and severely distressed students.
-The aim of this training is to support staff by providing them with useful basic interpersonal skills, such as the use of active listening skills to support severely distressed students.
-It mainly focusses on skills of how to engage and attend to a student in distress whilst guiding them to seek professional help.
+This training workshop is designed as a follow-up of the training offered: Supporting suicidal and severely distressed students.
+The aim of this training is to support staff by providing them with useful basic interpersonal communication skills, such as the use of active listening to support severely distressed students.
+It offers a space to learn and practice how to approach and talk to students in distress and guide them to seek professional help.
 A distinction is made between a crisis intervention in an emergency situation where there is imminent risk of suicide and a situation where one is concerned about a student’s wellbeing but is not a crisis.

 The training shall be divided into two main parts.
-The first part will entail a brief overview of the staff guidelines booklet provided by the University of Malta – Supporting suicidal and/or severely distressed students, which will be delivered by Dr Marta Sant.
+The first part consists of a presentation on active listening skills and techniques of how to talk to and empower suicidal and/or severely distressed students to seek help, delivered by Ms Charmaine Mifsud Cardona.
+The second part includes a brief overview of the staff guidelines booklet provided by the University of Malta – Supporting suicidal and/or severely distressed student, which will be delivered by Dr Marta Sant.
 Participants will have some time for a brief Q&A session with Dr Sant, who has developed these guidelines.
-The second part of the session will be delivered in the form of a presentation on how to empower students to seek professional help by Ms Charmaine Mifsud Cardona.